WordPress/openverse/documentation/general/contribution/becoming_a_committer.md

 - Self-assign issues as desired (rather than asking to be assigned)
 - Perform review for open pull requests

-Each new committers also gets a
+Each new committer also receives a
 [welcome and announcement post on our Make WP blog](https://make.wordpress.org/openverse/tag/openverse-committers/).

 ```{tip}